-I’ve just finished leading the Desiring God staff through the Book of Revelation.
-And by the time I got to the end of chapter 19, I was almost overwhelmed with the wars and rebellion and suffering and death and judgments.
-Oh how I wanted Jesus just to wrap everything up and fully bring his kingdom of righteousness and justice and peace.
+In reading through the Book of Revelation recently, by the time I got to the end of chapter 19, the wars, rebellion, suffering, death and judgments were almost overwhelming.
+Oh how I wanted Jesus to wrap everything up and fully bring his kingdom of righteousness and justice and peace.

 And then I read the end of verse three: